Fail Faster: Staging and Fast Randomness for High-Performance PBT

 In the years since the original QuickCheck paper~\cite{quickcheck00}, PBT has had remarkable success in languages outside of the Haskell world from which it came~\cite{bq,sc,hypothesis}.
 For this reason, readers who are users and developers of PBT libraries in \emph{other} languages---including non-strict or procedural ones---might be curious about how the techniques brought to bear here on OCaml's \bq{} and Scala's ScalaCheck might be imported to their favorite language.

 We begin by noting that the principle of choosing fast random number generators is completely language-agnostic.
-In languages like OCaml, where runtime value representations make natively-implemented \rand inefficient, calling out to a C implementation or using standard libraries written in C is a surefire win.
+In languages like OCaml, where run-time value representations make natively-implemented \rand inefficient, calling out to a C implementation or using standard libraries written in C is a surefire win.
 In other languages, serious thought should be put into using as fast of a \rand{} as possible, as opposed to picking up any suitable option off the shelf.
 Next, we discuss language-by-language the degree to which the staging-related insights of this paper are portable.

-\textbf{Racket} is the next target that we intend to test on.
-The entire Racket philosophy is intertwined with using macros to build small eDSLs like the ones we use to write generators, and so it seems a natural fit.
+\textbf{Racket}'s entire philosophy is intertwined with using macros to build small eDSLs like the ones we use to write generators, and so it seems a natural fit.
 However, the Racket macros literature, while extensive, does not usually concern itself with staging for performance purposes.
 For this reason, we---the authorship team of this paper, devoid of much Racket expertise---decided to not use Racket as a test case in this paper.